-- Decoders capable of 2160p resolution include support for 1080p resolution through up-conversion. - Frame rates indicated are maximum supported for the decoder and include the support for lower frame rates, i.e., 24, 25, and 30, including fractional frame rates for 24, 30 and 60.
+- The Ultra HD Forum InterOp Work Group has found that some decoders capable of HDR/BT.2020 are capable of SDR/BT.709, but not also capable of SDR/BT.2020. - Decoders capable of 2160p resolution include support for 1080p resolution through upconversion. - Frame rates indicated are maximum supported for the decoder and include the support for lower frame rates, i.e., 24, 25, and 30, including fractional frame rates for 24, 30 and 60.